Movers and SHAKERS

 The Asset Allocation Role of Microcap Stocks

-Scalability, research and analysis, and not fitting neatly into the common style box all take away from interest, awareness, and understanding of companies.
+Scalability, research and analysis, and not fitting neatly into the recognized style box all depress interest, awareness, and understanding of companies.
 Astute, individual investors can take advantage of the less talked about microcap sector and at the same time add diversification that could help key measures of performance.

 Imagine you’re an equity portfolio manager and have found the “secret sauce” to stock picking.
-You’ve backtested to 5 years with a $100,000 portfolio and have averaged 60% winners with a 42% average gain, and the losers and breakeven trades only average a 6% loss.
-With these results, your firm seeds an account with $10,000. and you now test your methodology with live “ammo.”
-The methods driving your results are a mix of using trusted third-party fundamental analysis on small company stocks, then with charting to find an entry point.
-After six months, your results aren’t quite as good relative to benchmarks as they had been, but still well ahead of the major market indexes.
+You’ve backtested to 5 years with a $100,000 portfolio and the results have averaged 60% winners with a 42% average gain, and the losers and breakeven trades average just a 6% loss.
+With these results, your firm seeds an account with $10,000. and you now begin to test your methodology with live “ammo.”
+The methods driving your results include a mix of using trusted third-party fundamental analysis on small company stocks, then a common chart setup to find an entry point.
+After six months, your results aren’t quite as favorable relative to benchmarks as they had been, but still well ahead of the major market indexes.

 The money management firm you work for has been reviewing your results and has now decided to create a fund around your investment style.
-They market the microcap fund heavily and over time, attract a few hundred million in assets.
+They market the microcap fund heavily and over time, with very good performance, it attracts a few hundred million in assets.

-With each large inflow to the fund, you find fewer opportunities because your methods had a smaller universe, and nimbleness is more difficult.
-Even worse, whereas scaling into a position over the course of a few days with $2,000-$5,000 allowed decent price execution, doing the same with $75,000 or more tends to lift the stock price to the point where the trade is no longer was feasible if it was available at all.
+With each large inflow to the fund, you find fewer opportunities because your original tested methods had a smaller universe, basically being nimble with large dollar amounts is more difficult.
+Even worse, whereas scaling into a position over the course of a few days with $2,000-$5,000 allowed decent price execution, doing the same with $75,000 - $250,000 or more tends to lift the stock price to the point where the trade may no longer be feasible if the size is available at all.

 This is why there aren’t hundreds of funds run by large companies in this sector.
 The supply and demand issue would be too challenging.
-And since the big firms push to get on TV to discuss their performance and attack you with ads, it is their products and stock likes picks and that get far more coverage.
-This doesn’t mean there aren’t very successful small and microcap money managers, they don’t often get invited on to a financial TV show as they aren’t big advertisers or in need of adding hundreds of millions to any one of their portfolios.
+And since the big firms are the ones that push to get on TV to discuss their performance while they bombard you with paid ads, it is their products and stock picks that get far more coverage.
+This doesn’t mean there aren’t very successful small and microcap money managers, they don’t often get invited on to a major financial TV show as they aren’t big advertisers or even in need of adding hundreds of millions to any one of their portfolios.

 Available Equity Research

 The firms that do manage funds and portfolios that specialize in smaller companies rely on their understanding of the company fundamentals.
-This is another reason individuals may not be taking full advantage of smaller companies - they simply don’t find much information written on them, and most investors aren’t capable of digging into the firm's business model, their financials, or even holding meetings with management.
+This is another reason individuals may not be taking full advantage of smaller companies - the average investor simply doesn’t find much information written on them, and most investors aren’t capable of digging into the firm's business model, their financials, or inviting themselves to meetings with management.

 Fortunately for those transacting for smaller pools of money or even themselves, if they understand the value of investing in less correlated (vs. S&P 500) assets, they can now find well-presented research from veteran analysts with bulge-bracket firm pedigree.
 This top-tier analysis, coupled with low or no-cost brokerage trades, makes small company stocks well worth considering for a prudent portion of an overall asset mix.

-Since 1992 Morningstar and others that adopted the style box grid have taught investors to think of nine different categories of stocks.
-There is a reason people are always encouraged to “think outside the box,” because it isn’t natural for most to even look.
-Rounding the style box up to a dozen options would allow investors to visually see how they could improve diversification.
+Since 1992 Morningstar and others that adopted the style box grid have taught investors to think of nine different categories of stock market investing.
+At the time Morningstar served those evaluating mutual funds, so the simplicity of boiling it down to a few columns made investor choices easy.
+However, the reduced complexity is oversimplified and ignores important sectors that can't easily be scaled up into large mutual funds.
+There is a reason people are always encouraged to “think outside the box,” for many, it isn’t natural to look beyond what is put in front of them.
+If we round the style box up to a dozen options we could allow investors to visually see how they could improve diversification.

 Fortunately, much of this is changing as self-directed investors become more sophisticated and begin to recognize that unless they’re allocating tens of millions of their own money, the case for microcap investments, both as a standalone asset class and for the role it can play as a less correlated allocation is compelling and worth considering as research becomes more widely available.

 Channelchek is a resource for exploring opportunities in the small and microcap space.
-With a growing list of companies covered by top-tier analysts, it is worth regular visits as a site to help find ideas to enhance and diversify your portfolio outside of the box.
+With a growing list of companies covered by top-tier analysts, it is worth regular visits to the website to help find ideas to enhance and diversify your portfolio outside of the very dated box.

 Managing Editor, Channelchek